gallenc/solent2Public/githubsecurity.md

 ```
 git clone git@github.com/username/repo.git
 ```
-So to check out your repository you can use the SSH link found in the repository page.
+To check out your repository you can use the SSH link found in your repository page.

 ![alt text](../master/docs/images/git3.png "Figure git3.png" )